Apanatshka/Apanatshka.github.io/_posts/2016-04-27-pushy-automata.md

 {% enddigraph %}

 So what's happening here?
 The transitions now have a lot more than than just the input symbol being consumed.
 After the comma is the top stack symbol that's popped, and after the arrow is the new stack symbol to be pushed.
 If you look at {%latex%}q_1{%endlatex%}, it is taking {%latex%}0{%endlatex%}'s off the input and pushed them onto the stack.
 Then it takes in as many {%latex%}1{%endlatex%}'s as {%latex%}0{%endlatex%}'s, by popping a {%latex%}0{%endlatex%} off the stack for every {%latex%}1{%endlatex%} in the input.
 The outer states are only there to make sure we have a fully empty stack before we go into a final state.
-The {%latex%}\${%endlatex%} is usually used as an *End Of Stack* or *End Of Input* character.
+The {%latex%}\${%endlatex%} is usually used as an *End Of Stack* character.
 You can also change the definition of the PDA to already hold 1 character on the stack at the start.
 This is part of the definition as you find it on [Wikipedia](https://en.wikipedia.org/wiki/Pushdown_automaton#Formal_definition).

-### Determinism
+## Determinism

 The previous PDA was non-deterministic, but we can to make it deterministic.
 Yes, I've left off the stuck state again.
 But otherwise, there should be no overlapping transitions and no transitions like {%latex%}\varepsilon, \varepsilon \rightarrow \_{%endlatex%}.